Notice of Privacy Practices

-This notice summarizes the privacy practices of MJHS and all its affiliated agencies, its workforce, medical staff, physicians and other health care professionals who provide you with treatment and health care services (“MJHS”).
-We may share protected health information (“Health Information”) about you with each other for purposes described in this notice, including for MJHS’s administrative activities.
+This Notice summarizes the privacy practices of MJHS and all its affiliated agencies, workforce, medical staff, physicians and other health care professionals who provide you with treatment and health care services (“MJHS”).
+We may share protected health information (“Health Information”) about you for purposes described in this Notice, including for MJHS’s administrative activities.
 Your Health Information includes identifying information that MJHS collects about you, such as your name, date of birth, dates of services, diagnoses, treatments, medications, demographic information (name, address, home/cellular/work telephone numbers, emails and social security number), photographs, etc.

 How We May Use and Disclose Health Information

-The following categories of activities describe the ways that we may use and disclose your Health Information without obtaining your prior written authorization.
-Some of the categories include examples, but not every type of use or disclosure included in a category is listed.
-Except for the categories of activities described below, we will use and disclose Health Information only with written permission from you.
-If you give us permission to use or disclose Health Information (including HIV test results and psychotherapy notes) for a purpose not listed in this notice, you may revoke that permission at any time by sending a written request to our Privacy Office at the address listed at the end of this notice.
+The following categories of activities describe how we may use and disclose your Health Information without obtaining your prior written authorization.
+Some categories include examples, but only some types of use or disclosure included in a category are listed.
+Except for the categories of activities described below, we will use and disclose Health Information only with your written permission.
+If you give us permission to use or disclose Health Information (including HIV test results and psychotherapy notes) for a purpose not listed in this Notice, you may revoke that permission at any time by sending a written request to our Privacy Office at the address listed at the end of this Notice.

-- A) For Treatment.
-We may use Health Information to treat you or provide you with health care services.
-We may disclose Health Information to doctors, nurses, technicians or other personnel who may be involved in your medical care, including people outside our facilities.
+- For Treatment.
+We may use Health Information to treat or provide health care services.
+We may disclose Health Information to doctors, nurses, technicians or other personnel involved in your medical care, including people outside our facilities.
 For example, we may tell your primary physician about the care we provided you or give Health Information to a specialist to provide you with additional services as appropriate for treatment purposes.

-- B) For Payment.
-We may use and disclose Health Information so that we, or others may bill or receive payment from you, a government program, an insurance company or other responsible third party for the treatment and services you receive.
+- For Payment.
+We may use and disclose Health Information so that we, or others, may bill or receive payment from you, a government program, an insurance company or other responsible third party for the treatment and services you receive.
 For example, we may give your health plan information about your treatment so that your health plan will pay for the cost of such treatment.
-We also may tell your health plan about the services you are going to receive to obtain prior approval or to determine whether your plan will cover the services.
+We also may tell your health plan about the services you will receive to obtain prior approval or to determine whether your plan will cover the services.

-- C) For Health Care Operations.
-We may use and disclose Health Information for health care operations, which are administrative activities involved in operating MJHS.
-These uses and disclosures are necessary to maintain quality care when delivering services to our patients and for our business and management purposes.
-For example, we may use Health Information to review the adequacy and quality of the care that our patients receive.
+- For Health Care Operations.
+We may use and disclose Health Information for healthcare operations, which are administrative activities involved in operating MJHS.
+These uses, and disclosures are necessary to maintain quality care when delivering services to our patients and for our business and management purposes.
+For example, we may use Health Information to review the adequacy and quality of our patient’s care.

-- D) Appointment Reminders, Treatment Alternatives and Health-Related Benefits and Services.
+- Appointment Reminders, Treatment Alternatives and Health-Related Benefits and Services.
 We may use and disclose Health Information to contact you as a reminder that you have an appointment/visit with us.
-We also may use and disclose Health Information to tell you about treatment options, alternatives, health-related benefits or services that may be of interest to you.
+We also may use and disclose Health Information to tell you about treatment options, alternatives, health-related benefits or services that may interest you.

-- E) Fundraising Activities.
-We may use your demographic information (e.g., name, address, telephone numbers and other contact information), the dates of health care provided to you, your health care status, the department and physician(s) who provided you services and your treatment outcome information in contacting you in an effort to raise funds in support of MJHS and other non-profit entities with whom MJHS is conducting a joint fundraising project.
-We may also disclose this information to a related foundation or to our business associates so that they may contact you to raise funds for us and other non-profit entities with whom MJHS is conducting a joint fundraising project.
-For example, you may get invitations to fundraising events or other types of mailing for MJHS events, affiliated programs and other joint fundraising programs.
+- Fundraising Activities.
+We may use your demographic information (e.g., name, address, telephone numbers and other contact information), the dates of health care provided to you, your health care status, the department and physician(s) who provided you services and your treatment outcome information in contacting you to raise funds in support of MJHS and other non-profit entities with whom MJHS is conducting a joint fundraising project.
+We may also disclose this information to a related foundation or business associates so they may contact you to raise funds for us and other non-profit entities with whom MJHS is conducting a joint fundraising project.
+For example, you may get invitations to fundraising events or other types of mailing for MJHS events, affiliated programs and other collaborative fundraising programs.

-- F) Facility Directory.
-If you are an inpatient of an MJHS facility, we may list your name, general condition (e.g., fair, critical) and location in our facility directory, unless you ask us not to.
+- Facility Directory.
+If you are an inpatient of an MJHS facility, we may list your name, general condition (e.g., fair, critical) and location in our facility directory unless you ask us not to.
 We may disclose this information to anyone who asks for you by name.

-- G) Clergy.
-We may disclose the information in our facility directory and information that you choose to provide us regarding your religious affiliation to members of the clergy for use and disclosure in their religious activities.
+- Clergy.
+We may disclose the information in our facility directory and information you choose to provide us regarding your religious affiliation to clergy members for use and disclosure in their religious activities.

-- I) Research.
+- Research.
 Under certain circumstances, as an organization that performs research, we may use and disclose Health Information for research purposes.
-For example, a research project may involve comparing the health and recovery of all patients who received one medication or treatment to those who received another, for the same condition.
-Before we use or disclose Health Information for research, the project will go through a special approval process.
-This process evaluates a proposed research project and its use of Health Information to balance the benefits of research with the need for privacy of Health Information.
-We also may permit researchers to look at records to help them identify patients who may be included in their research project or for other similar purposes.
+For example, a research project may compare the health and recovery of all patients who received one medication or treatment to those who received another for the same condition.
+The project will undergo a special approval process before we use or disclose Health Information for research.
+This process evaluates a proposed research project and its use of Health Information to balance research benefits with the need for the privacy of Health Information.
+We also permit researchers to look at records to help them identify patients who may be included in their research project or for other similar purposes.

 In addition to the above, we may use and disclose Health Information in the following special circumstances:

-- J) As Required by Law.
-We will disclose Health Information when required to do so by international, federal, state or local law.
+- As Required by Law.
+We will disclose Health Information when required by international, federal, state or local law.

-- K) To Avert a Serious Threat to Health or Safety.
-We may use and disclose Health Information when necessary to prevent or lessen a serious threat to your health or safety, or the health or safety of the public or another person.
-Any disclosure, however, will be to someone whom we believe may be able to help prevent the threat.
+- To Avert a Serious Threat to Health or Safety.
+We may use and disclose Health Information when necessary to prevent or lessen a serious threat to your health or safety or the health or safety of the public or another person.
+Any disclosure, however, will be to someone we believe can help prevent the threat.

-- L) Business Associates.
-We may disclose Health Information to the business associates that we engage to provide services on our behalf if the information is needed for such services.
+- Business Associates.
+If needed, we may disclose Health Information to the business associates we engage to provide services on our behalf.
 For example, we may use another company to perform billing services on our behalf.
-Our business associates are obligated, under contract with us, to protect the privacy of your information and are not allowed to use or disclose any information other than as specified in our contract with them.
+Our business associates are obligated, under contract with us, to protect the privacy of your information.
+They are not allowed to use or disclose any information other than as specified in our contract with them.

-- M) Organ and Tissue Donation.
-If you are an organ donor, we may release Health Information to organizations that handle organ procurement, or organ, eye or tissue transplantation, or to an organ donation bank, as necessary, to facilitate organ or tissue donation and transplantation.
+- Organ and Tissue Donation.
+If you are an organ donor, we may release Health Information to organizations that handle organ procurement or organ, eye or tissue transplantation or to an organ donation bank, as necessary, to facilitate organ or tissue donation and transplantation.

-- N) Military and Veterans.
-If you are a member of the armed forces, we may release Health Information as required by military command authorities.
-We also may release Health Information to the appropriate foreign military authority if you are a member of a foreign military.
+- Military and Veterans.
+If you are an armed forces member, we may release Health Information as military command authorities require.
+We also may release Health Information to the appropriate foreign military authority if you are a foreign military member.

-- O) Workers’ Compensation.
+- Workers’ Compensation.
 We may disclose Health Information as authorized by and to the extent necessary to comply with laws relating to workers’ compensation or similar programs.
-These programs provide benefits for work-related injuries or illness.
+These programs provide benefits for work-related injuries or illnesses.

-- Q) Health Oversight Activities.
-We may disclose Health Information to a health oversight agency for activities authorized by law.
+- Health Oversight Activities.
+We may disclose Health Information to a health oversight agency for legally authorized activities.
 These oversight activities include, for example, audits, investigations, inspections and licensure of our facilities and providers.
 These activities are necessary for the government to monitor the health care system, government programs and compliance with civil rights laws.

-- T) Coroners, Medical Examiners and Funeral Directors.
+- Coroners, Medical Examiners and Funeral Directors.
 We may release Health Information to a coroner or medical examiner.
-In some circumstances this may be necessary, for example, to determine the cause of death.
+In some circumstances, this may be necessary, for example, to determine the cause of death.
 We also may release Health Information to funeral directors as necessary for their duties.

-- W) Inmates or Individuals in Custody.
-In the case of inmates of a correctional institution or who are under the custody of a law enforcement official, we may release Health Information to the appropriate correctional institution or law enforcement official.
+- Inmates or Individuals in Custody.
+In the case of correctional institution inmates or those under the custody of a law enforcement official, we may release Health Information to the appropriate correctional institution or law enforcement official.
 This release would be made only if necessary (1) for the institution to provide you with health care; (2) to protect your health and safety or the health and safety of others; or (3) for the safety and security of the correctional institution.

 How We May Use and Disclose HIV Test Results

-- A) For Treatment.
+- For Treatment.
 We may use HIV test results to provide you with health care services.
-We may disclose HIV test results to doctors, nurses, technicians or other providers who may be involved in your medical care.
-For example, we may tell a specialist about your HIV status to enable the specialist to provide additional services to you.
+We may disclose HIV test results to doctors, nurses, technicians or other providers involved in your medical care.
+For example, we may tell a specialist about your HIV status to enable the specialist to provide additional services.

-- D) Public Health.
-We may disclose HIV test results to the New York department of health for reporting and disease control purposes.
+- Public Health.
+We may disclose HIV test results to the New York Department of Health for reporting and disease control purposes.

-- G) Threats to Safety.
-We may disclose HIV test results to child-placing or child-caring agencies, family foster homes, residential facilities or community-based care programs that are directly involved in placement, care, control or custody and who have a need to know such information.
-We also may disclose HIV test results to a sex or needle sharing partner to the extent permitted by the law.
+- Threats to Safety.
+We may disclose HIV test results to child-placing or child-caring agencies, foster family homes, residential facilities or community-based care programs directly involved in placement, care, control or custody and who need to know such information.
+We also may disclose HIV test results to a sex or needle-sharing partner to the extent permitted by the law.

-- I) As Permitted by Law.
-If an officer, law enforcement personnel, firefighter, ambulance driver, paramedic or emergency medical technician comes into contact with a person in such a way that significant exposure to HIV has occurred, then we may release such HIV test results to a person who was significantly exposed to HIV.
+- As Permitted by Law.
+If an officer, law enforcement personnel, firefighter, ambulance driver, paramedic or emergency medical technician comes into contact with a person so that significant exposure to HIV has occurred, then we may release such HIV test results to a person who was significantly exposed to HIV.

 How We May Use and Disclose Psychotherapy Notes